 How To Improve Energy and Reduce Stress with Supplements

-Since bluegreen algae has so many of the nutrients that help support stress reduction, here are a couple of supplements that not only have bluegreen algae in them, but other stress fighting ingredients too.
-The first one I like has a combination of phycocyanin (the unique blue pigment from bluegreen algae), Ecklonia cava (Seanol®, a marine algae), standardized turmeric, bromelain, and bluegreen algae.
-Ecklonia cava and turmeric both give super antioxidant power to help in protecting cell damage.
-Turmeric has been used for ages in Traditional Chinese Medicine and Ayurvedic medicine in a variety of health remedies.
-Turmeric in particular has been shown to help with stress related depression.
-Bromelain is an enzyme that occurs naturally in pineapple.
+Since bluegreen algae has so many of the nutrients that help support stress reduction, there is a supplement that not only has bluegreen algae in it, but also a combination of proteolytic enzymes—bromelain, papain, protease, lipase, and serratiopeptidase.
 Enzymes make it easier for the body to absorb the nutrients it needs to function properly and help your body break down foods more quickly and efficiently, so your body doesn't have to work quite as hard to process your food.
 When you are feeling burned out or stressed, it is especially helpful to help your body save energy.
-With all this antioxidant protection, this supplement can also support the body as it deals with inflammation which can result from stress weakening the immune system.

 St. John's Wort is a plant based herbal supplement that has been used for many years in alternative medicine for a mood boost.
 It is thought that this herb has the ability to stop reabsorption of chemicals such as dopamine and serotonin by the brain's nerve cells which has made it useful in treating mild and moderate depression.
 There are some medications that do not react well with St. John's Wort, so be sure you consult your healthcare provider before using it.